-Responsible Actuary of ASL is Luca Matasci of Ernst & Young AG.
-Luca Matasci performs his activities as Responsible Actuary according to art.
+Responsible Actuary of ASL was Luca Matasci of Ernst & Young AG who left Ernst & Young AG in autumn of 2018.
+Luca Matasci performed his activities as Responsible Actuary according to art.
 41 of ISA, art.
 8 of ISO and the Form "Vorgaben zum Aktuarsbericht".
+In accordance with ASL Ernst & Young AG designated Andrew Gallacher as Responsible actuary.
+The request with all the necessary documents was submitted to FMA for the official approval which is still pending.